sanketh95/wps/README.md

 ```

 This script searches for the files hall.txt,kitchen.txt and livingroom.txt.
 Make sure the files exist.

 It considers an intersection of all access points available in the locations.
-That is, if an AP signal is absent at a location, then that AP's signal strength is not ignored from other locations.
+That is, if an AP signal is absent at a location, then that AP's signal strength is ignored from other locations.

-This also creates some meta files *fields.txt, train.txt and test.txt*.
+This also creates some meta files *fields.txt*, *train.txt* and *test.txt*.
 As long as your individual location data has not changed, you need not run this step everytime.
 You can directly skip
 to training.

 ### Training